score-spec/docs/content/en/docs/get started/_index.md

 ## Next steps

-- [**Try other implementations**](/docs/score-implementation/): Continue by deploying the same Score file used in the example above via the `score-k8s` CLI to generate Kubernetes manifests.
-- [**Explore more examples**](/docs/examples/): Check out more examples to dive into further use cases and experiment with different configurations.
+- [**Explore more examples**](/examples/): Check out more examples to dive into further use cases and experiment with different configurations.
 - [**Join the Score community**]({{< relref "/docs/community" >}}): Connect with fellow Score developers on our CNCF Slack channel or start find your way to contribute to Score.